JY251/computer-graphics-i3/README.md

 	python v1.py
 	```

-3. The result will be saved as `161_128_reconstructed.jpg` (saved in the root directory).
+3. The result will be saved as `imgs/161_128_reconstructed.jpg`.
-	- There might be some other images of the intermediate results also saved in the root directory.
+	- There might be some other images of the intermediate results also saved in the `imgs/` directory.

 NOTE:
-To search for the best-matched neighborhood in the source image for each pixel in the generated image, I have used a brute-force search.
+To search for the best-matched neighborhood in the source image for each pixel in the generated (target) image, I have used a brute-force search.
 Therefore, it takes a very long time to generate the image.